The ultimate guide to social listening [with case studies]

 Why?
 Because we reach out to people who have a real need for our product.

-3. Use social listening to support your marketing campaigns
+3. Track and measure your marketing campaigns

 Nowadays, it is pretty common to see a dedicated hashtag accompany a marketing campaign, especially since it has proven to be one of the most effective ways to increase both reach and user engagement.